 Fortunately, you don’t have to buy a burner phone or invest in complicated technology to make a private call.
 With most telecom carriers, it’s as easy as entering a few digits.
 Some phones even have built-in privacy settings that make your number unknown with a tap.

-How to make a private call
+How to make a one-time private call

 Most telecom providers use a universal prefix, *67, to temporarily make your number unknown.
 To make a private call, you enter *67 before the number you’re calling to block your identity on caller ID.
 This procedure works on most landlines and mobile phones, although some carriers may have different codes.

 AT&T, for example, uses #31#.
 To make a private call with AT&T, enter #31# before dialing the number to block your ID.
 In some markets, *67 may be available with AT&T. If you’re not sure which prefix works in your area, try making a private call to a friend using both #31# and *67 to see which one makes your number unknown.

 If you want your number private for all your outgoing calls, you may change the privacy settings through your telecom carrier’s app or website.
 Both Verizon and Sprint let you turn off caller ID simply by changing your account settings.